-Types of Flu: An Overview
+Types of Flu

-flu virus was identified in the 1930s.
+The first flu virus was identified in the 1930s.
 Since then, scientists have classified three types of flu viruses based upon their protein composition.
 The types of flu virus include types A, B, and C.

 Type A viruses are found in many kinds of animals, including: